Background

 Save a seat

-Since we’ve mentioned FOMO earlier, we must include a template that uses this urgency to prompt subscribers to act quickly—before they lose a spot and registration closes.
+Here’s a template that uses urgency to prompt subscribers to act quickly; before they lose a spot and registration closes.

 Dear [first name],